openfext/vue-form-builder/.github/ISSUE_TEMPLATE/3-docs-bug.md

 ---
 name: 'Docs Issue Report'
-about: Report an issue in Element Form Builder's documentation
+about: Report an issue in Vue Form Builder's documentation
 ---

 ## Docs Issue